JackBen2019/Jack-Bennett-Full-Stack-Frameworks-Milestone-Project/README.md

 I tested the browser and mobile responsiveness in a couple of ways.
 The main method I used to test the responsiveness was by inspecting all the pages on Google Chrome and using the 'Toggle device toolbar' option.
 Using this tool I was able to test a variaty of different screen sizes and how the page would look on specific mobile devices.

-The second method I used was simply opening the website on 4 different devices and ensuring it looked user-friendly.
+The second method I used was simply opening my website on 4 different devices and ensuring it looked user-friendly.

 - My PC (21" Monitor)
 - Samsung Galaxy S8